Planar boundaries and parabolic subgroups: Inseparable cut pairs are loxodromic

 \section{Inseparable cut pairs are loxodromic}

-This section examines the case of a Peano continuum that arises as a Bowditch boundary of a relatively hyperbolic group.
+This section examines the case of a Peano continuum without cut points that arises as a Bowditch boundary of a relatively hyperbolic group.
 In this setting, the existence of a convergence group action allows us to establish stronger properties of the inseparable cut pair tree.

+The following proposition is the main result of this section and will be used in the proof of the stronger theorem asserting no cut pairs, which is Theorem~\ref{thm:nocutpairs} below.

+\begin{prop} Let $G$ be one ended.
+Suppose $(G,\mathcal{P})$ is relatively hyperbolic and $M=\boundary (G,\mathcal{P})$ is not homeomorphic to the circle $S^1$.
+Assume $(G,\mathcal{P})$ has no elementary splittings relative to $\mathcal{P}$.
+Then $M$ is a Peano continuum without cut points and without inseparable cut pairs, such that all local cut points are parabolic. \end{prop}